 Click on the video that you want to caption.
 If you don't see the video you are looking for, click Add New to either upload existing media, by selecting Media Upload, or record a new presentation, by selecting Record a Presentation.

-Machine captions are usually completed in 15-20 minutes.
+Machine captions are usually processed in 30 minutes.
 If the system is processing a large number of requests, the processing can take up to five times the length of the video.

 Remember: machine captions are only 70-80% accurate, so once your captions are complete, please review and edit using the captions editor.